 During fiscal 2015, the Company received a geological interpretation and has recently prioritized drill ready targets on its Project 81.
-With improving commodity and junior resource markets, the

-Company will continue to seek joint venture partners to earn into various selected targets that have been identified from this interpretation and from the geophysical airborne survey flown in 2011 and 2012.
+With improving commodity and junior resource markets, the Company will continue to seek joint venture partners to earn into various selected targets that have been identified from this interpretation and from the geophysical airborne survey flown in 2011 and 2012.

-Wawa-Holdsworth
+Wawa- Holdsworth

-The company continues to closely monitor the increased gold exploration activity in the Wawa area of Northern Ontario where it has maintained its Holdsworth gold property.
+The company continues to closely monitor the increased gold exploration activity in the Wawa area of Northern Ontario, where the Holdsworth gold property is located.
 The property is located approximately between the Richmount producing Island Gold mine and the Red Pine-Augustine Wawa Gold project.
-Please refer to the description of this project previously included in this report for a description of the Option Agreement entered into for this project.
+Please refer to the description of this project previously included in this report for a description of the Option Agreement and LOI entered into for this project.
+As discussed in this report, MacDonald has acquired an option for a 51% interest in the Holdsworth gold property under the Option Agreement (which could increase to 75%), and if the transaction contemplated under the LOI is concluded MacDonald would acquire 100% outright ownership of that property by issuing to the Company and additional 5,500,000 shares and 5,500,000 warrants of MacDonald to the Company.
+The Company would retain a 1.5% net smelter returns royalty (subject to a 59% buyback for \$500,000) and the right to receive payments equivalent to the value of 5,000 ounces of gold to be produced from the Oxide Sand.